Explanation of Journal Impact Factor

 H5-index "It is the largest number h such that h articles published in [the past 5 years] have at least h citations each".
 Thus, an H5-index of 60 means that that journal has published 60 articles in the previous 5 years that have 60 or more citations each.

-H5-median is based on H5-index, but instead measures was the median (or middle) value of citations is for the h number of citations.
-A journal with an H5-index of 60 and H5-median of 75 means that, of though 60 articles with 60 or more citations, the median of those citation values is 75.
+H5-median is based on H5-index, but instead measures the median (or middle) value of citations for the h number of citations.
+A journal with an H5-index of 60 and H5-median of 75 means that, of the 60 articles with 60 or more citations, the median of those citation values is 75.

 To the right is a chart listing the top 20 English-language journals ranked by the H5-index.